Tuesday – December 18, 2018

 - MATC Education Center at Walker's Square, 816 West National Avenue, Milwaukee

-A pioneer in online learning, MATC offers nine associate degrees, and 11 technical diplomas and five certificates entirely online, plus hundreds of online courses.
+A pioneer in online learning, MATC offers more than 20 programs entirely online, plus hundreds of online courses.

 MATC courses also are taught at numerous evening centers and community-based sites.

 The college is an open-enrollment institution, meaning we accept all who want to learn.
 For those who need to strengthen their academic skills to prepare for college work, the School of Pre-College Education offers a variety of paths to college, including through partnerships with more than 35 community-based organizations.

 Also, MATC's transfer agreements with four-year colleges and universities provide our associate degree graduates convenient access to those institutions.

 At MATC, 58% of students identify themselves as minority.
 The student population is also the state's most diverse in terms of age and social background.
 The average age of our student population is 30.

 Growing segments of our student population include workers seeking retraining and college-educated professionals – many with bachelor's and master's degrees – who wish to add to their skill set or change careers.
 While nontraditional adult learners remain the backbone of the college, we are experiencing an influx of traditional college students entering directly from high school.

 MATC has been recognized as a national pioneer in sustainability efforts and green technology initiatives.

 In 2016, the college received a Climate Leadership Honorable Mention Award from the Center for Green Schools at the U.S. Green Building Council in partnership with Second Nature.
 The award recognizes innovative and advanced leadership in sustainability and climate change mitigation among two-year and four-year colleges/universities.